Planck 2015 results. XVII. Constraints on primordial non-Gaussianity

 However, they have all been optimized in such a way that the correlation with the exact templates for the three primordial shapes is close to perfect, so that in the end the results by the different estimators are statistically equivalent.
-Compared to the corresponding values in Table~\ref{tab:fNLsmicah}, the difference in the numbers in the last column of Table~\ref{Tab_KSW+SMICA} is due to the fact that in the latter equilateral and orthogonal $\fnl$ have been determined jointly.
+Compared to the corresponding values in Table~\ref{tab:fNLsmicah}, the difference in the numbers in the last column of Table~\ref{Tab_KSW+SMICA} is due to the fact that in the latter the equilateral and orthogonal $\fnl$ have been determined jointly.

-Focusing on the results for temperature-only and the full temperature plus polarization (\textit{T+E}) results, we see that there is no evidence for any of these three primordial shapes (local, equilateral, orthogonal).
-After ISW-lensing subtraction, all $\fnl$ are consistent with $0$ at $68\,\%$ CL.
+Focusing on the results for temperature-only and the full temperature plus polarization (\textit{T+E}) results, we see that there is no evidence for a non-zero bispectrum with any of these three primordial shapes (local, equilateral, and orthogonal).
+After ISW-lensing subtraction, all $\fnl$ values are consistent with $0$ at $68\,\%$ CL.
 The temperature results are all very similar to the ones from the nominal mission data published in 2013 \citep{planck2013-p09a}, with very minor improvements in the error bars due to the additional temperature data.
-We also see that results are quite consistent when including polarization, with error bars shrinking about 15\,\% for local, 35\,\% for equilateral, and 40\,\% for orthogonal.
+We also see that results are quite consistent when including polarization, with error bars shrinking by about 15\,\% for local, 35\,\% for equilateral, and 40\,\% for orthogonal.